-‘Baghdad Central’ begins with a former Iraqi police officer, Muhsin al-Khafaji’s elder daughter, Sawsan going missing.
-Sawsan used to work with the coalition forces as a translator with two of her friends, Sanaa and Zahra and the three had been recruited by an Iraqi professor named Zubeida Rashid.
+‘Baghdad Central’ begins with a former Iraqi police officer, Muhsin al-Khafaji’s elder daughter, Sawsan, going missing.
+Sawsan used to work with the coalition forces as a translator with two of her friends, Sanaa and Zahra.
+The three had been recruited by an Iraqi professor named Zubeida Rashid.

 Al-Khafaji gets taken by the American forces looking for Kibbert to the Green Zone, where the coalition forces are stationed.
 After some torture, he is deemed innocent.
-Before al-Khafaji is released, a British man named Frank Temple recruits him to work for the coalition forces as he (Temple) has been assigned the task to rebuild the Iraqi police force.
+Before al-Khafaji is released, a British man named Frank Temple recruits him to work for the coalition forces as he (Temple) has been tasked with rebuilding the Iraqi police force.
 Temple offers to let Al-Khafaji’s younger daughter, Mrouj get free dialysis treatment at the Green Zone.
 Temple has a rivalry with an American military officer named Parodi.

 Al-Khafaji’s investigation takes several twists before he concludes that Temple has been doing something shady.
 Eventually, he finds out that Temple was involved in sourcing local girls to coalition soldiers for sex in exchange for money.
-Towards the end, Sawsan infiltrates the Green Zone to kill Temple, but fails and ends up getting kidnapped by him.
+Towards the end, Sawsan infiltrates the Green Zone to kill Temple, but fails and gets kidnapped by him.

 Al-Khafaji manages to rescue Sawsan from Temple with a neat plan and flees to Jordan after arranging for Mrouj to escape from the Green Zone.
 Parodi spares him.
 However, he returns to Iraq to help rebuild his country.